SEO for Bloggers: 8 Ways to Attract More Readers to Your Blog

-If you’re reading this article, it means that you’re part of a select group of people who know that starting a blog is the best way to share thoughts, tips and advice with your audience online.
+If you’re reading this article, it means that you’re part of a select group of people who know that creating a blog is the best way to share thoughts, tips and advice with your audience online.
 But what if no one gets to see those blog posts that you’ve lost blood, sweat and tears over?
 How do people actually find your blog on the World Wide Web?
 Nowadays, a quick Google search does the trick for most.
 However, in order to show up among those first results, you will first need to get acquainted with this crucial acronym: SEO, or search engine optimization.
 This simply means making your website easily readable and accessible by search engine bots so that your pages show up for a relevant search.

 You’re in luck, as writing a blog is actually amazing for your SEO.
 Research suggests that companies who blog get 3 to 3.5 times more traffic than those who don’t.
 But climbing the Google ladder with your blog posts requires a bit more than just having a blog.
 As a foundation for being well-ranked, your content needs to be informative and useful to the reader, frequently updated and unique (they can’t find this incredible information anywhere else).
 However, if you’re serious about ranking higher – that’s just the beginning.
 We’re here to provide you with those additional tips to give you the SEO boost your blog deserves.
 Whether you’ve started a blog or added a blog section to your site, here are the ultimate 8 SEO tips for bloggers: